jackhardy1/martian-robots-test/README.md

 #### 13:20
 Test now passing to handle moving the robot forward, right and left.
 Now I am going to focus on handling more than one command at a time.

+#### 13:40 (1 hour gone)
+Robot can now carry out mutliple commands at a time from a selecion of "L,R,F", tests passing.

 ## Test Instructions